 The answer turned out to be no. King Rama VI stood by his predecessor’s thoughts: that the country was not yet ready for democracy.
 The only constitution drafted and granted was the experimental constitution for Dusit Thani; there would be no actual constitution for the rest of the country.
-What is remarkable and unique, though, is the degree to which the initiative to democratise the nation came from royalty, for the Chakri monarchs recognised that change was needed in an ever-changing world.
 The impetus for change would, however, soon fall out of the control of the royalty.